MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/hp-service-manager-integration-pack.md

 ---
-title: HP Service Manager Integration Pack for System Center 2016 - Orchestrator
+title: HP Service Manager Integration Pack for System Center - Orchestrator
-description: The integration pack for HP Service Manager is an add-on for Orchestrator in System Center 2016 and System Center 2016 - Orchestrator that enables you to retrieve, create, update and monitor tickets in HP Service Manager. ms.custom: na ms.date: 4/25/2017 ms.prod: system-center ms.reviewer: na ms.suite: na
+description: The integration pack for HP Service Manager is an add-on for Orchestrator in System CenteR and System Center - Orchestrator that enables you to retrieve, create, update and monitor tickets in HP Service Manager. ms.custom: na ms.date: 03/04/2019 ms.prod: system-center ms.reviewer: na ms.suite: na